17 Jan 2021

 How has your golf career progress?

 My golf career has progressed from playing three years on the South African amateur circuit to going to America, on a golf scholarship and playing college golf in the NCAA Division 1.
 (NCAA Division I is the highest level of intercollegiate athletics sanctioned by the National Collegiate Athletic Association in the United States.)
 I then turned professional in 2016 and earned my full playing rights for the Ladies European Tour in 2018.
+My breakthrough professional win came on the men's IGT tour at the end of 2018, making history by becoming the first female to win on a South African Professional Men's Tour.
+She followed that up with another win on the men's tour a month later.
+She has since won 3 times on the Sunshine Ladies Tour.

 Do you enjoy all the travel that golf affords you and what’s your favourite country to visit?